The College of Liberal Arts and Sciences policies

 Academic advising locations

-The College of Liberal Arts and Sciences continuing on-campus students and all new and continuing online students should seek routine academic advising in the department or school of their major.
+The College of Liberal Arts and Sciences continuing on-campus students and all new and continuing online students should seek academic advising in the department or school of their major.

-The Office of Student and Academic Programs, located in Armstrong Hall, 1st floor south, is the central resource center for academic information in the college.
+The Office of Student and Academic Programs, in Armstrong Hall, 1st floor south, is the central resource center for academic information in the college.
 Clarification of rules, procedures and academic advising needs of The College and university should be directed to that office.
 The Office of Student and Academic Programs also provides information on policies and procedures regarding academic integrity, student grievances with respect to grades, and various petitions involving college and university degree and graduation requirements.

 Required advising